 Caritas Social Action is an official agency of the Catholic Bishops of England and Wales, dedicated to aiding the poor and isolated living in these parts of the United Kingdom.
 Working with local Catholic organisations, we speak up for some of the most vulnerable people in our society, including people who are homeless, sick, in prison, and families unable to make ends meet.

 During the Coronavirus pandemic, the need for support has increased and we are working even harder.

-To support the work of Caritas Social Action in England and Wales, a donation can be made through our website.
-Click on the Donate button above.
+To support the work of Caritas Social Action in England and Wales, a donation can be made through our website: please click here.

 Thank you and God bless.

 In association with CSAN, The Tablet newspaper has run a series of articles, by the journalist Ellen Teague, on how member charities in the Caritas network have responded to new and deeper poverty for many people in England and Wales arising from the pandemic.
 We have posted highlights of these stories on our news pages.

 Special appeals by charities in the Caritas network in England and Wales